larascasse/plugins/wordpress/readme.txt

 4. Enter your iAdvize website ID to activate the plugin if ID was not already automagically filled by installer !

 If your ID isn’t find automagically, use our website to find it on your admin space selecting “code à insérer” in the tab “Paramètres”.
+Then on your wordpress admin panel, select "reglage" and 'iAdvize plugin'

 == Frequently Asked Questions ==